Niels Bohr: Early life and education

 Bohr was educated at Gammelholm Latin School, starting when he was seven.
-In 1903, Bohr enrolled as an undergraduate at Copenhagen University.
-His major was physics, which he studied under Professor Christian Christiansen, the university's only professor of physics at that time.
-He also studied astronomy and mathematics under Professor Thorvald Thiele, and philosophy under Professor Harald Høffding, a friend of his father.
+In 1903, Bohr enrolled as an undergraduate at the University of Copenhagen.
+His major was physics, which he studied under Christian Christiansen, the university's only professor of physics at that time.
+He also studied astronomy and mathematics under Thorvald Thiele, and philosophy under Harald Høffding, a friend of his father.

-In 1905 a gold medal competition was sponsored by the Royal Danish Academy of Sciences and Letters to investigate a method for measuring the surface tension of liquids that had been proposed by Lord Rayleigh in 1879.
+In 1905, a gold medal competition was sponsored by the Royal Danish Academy of Sciences and Letters to investigate a method for measuring the surface tension of liquids that had been proposed by Lord Rayleigh in 1879.
 This involved measuring the frequency of oscillation of the radius of a water jet.
 Bohr conducted a series of experiments using his father's laboratory in the university; the university itself had no physics laboratory.
 To complete his experiments, he had to make his own glassware, creating test tubes with the required elliptical cross-sections.
 He went beyond the original task, incorporating improvements into both Rayleigh's theory and his method, by taking into account the viscosity of the water, and by working with finite amplitudes instead of just infinitesimal ones.
 His essay, which he submitted at the last minute, won the prize.
 He later submitted an improved version of the paper to the Royal Society in London for publication in the Philosophical Transactions of the Royal Society.

 Harald became the first of the two Bohr brothers to earn a master's degree, which he earned for mathematics in April 1909.
-Niels took another nine months to earn his on the electron theory of metals, a topic assigned by his supervisor, Christiansen.
-Bohr subsequently elaborated his master's thesis into his much-larger Doctor of Philosophy (dr. phil.) thesis.
-He surveyed the literature on the subject, settling on a model postulated by Paul Drude and elaborated by Hendrik Lorentz, in which the electrons in a metal are considered to behave like a gas.
+Niels took another 9 months to earn his for the electron theory of metals, a topic assigned by his supervisor, Christiansen.
+Bohr subsequently elaborated his master's thesis into his much-larger Ph.D. thesis.
+He surveyed the literature on the subject, settling on a model developed by Paul Drude and elaborated by Hendrik Lorentz, in which the electrons in a metal are considered to behave like a gas.
 Bohr extended Lorentz's model, but was still unable to account for phenomena like the Hall effect, and concluded that electron theory could not fully explain the magnetic properties of metals.
 The thesis was accepted in April 1911, and Bohr conducted his formal defence on 13 May.
 Harald had received his doctorate the previous year.
 Bohr's thesis was groundbreaking, but attracted little interest outside Scandinavia because it was written in Danish, a Copenhagen University requirement at the time.
 In 1921, the Dutch physicist Hendrika Johanna van Leeuwen would independently derive a theorem in Bohr's thesis that is today known as the Bohr–Van Leeuwen theorem.